 There have been executive, legal and political challenges to certain aspects of the ACA.
-For example, in

-December 2017, Congress repealed the tax penalty for an individual's failure to maintain ACA -mandated health insurance as part of the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), effective January 1, 2019.
+For example, in December 2017, Congress repealed the tax penalty for an individual's failure to maintain ACA -mandated health insurance as part of the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), effective January 1, 2019.
 In addition, the 2020 federal spending package permanently eliminated, effective January 1, 2020, the ACA-mandated "Cadillac" tax on high-cost employer-sponsored health coverage and medical device tax and, effective January 1, 2021, also eliminated the health insurer tax.
 On June 17, 2021 the U.S. Supreme Court dismissed a challenge on procedural grounds that argued the ACA is unconstitutional in its entirety because the "individual mandate" was repealed by Congress.
-Thus, the ACA will remain in effect in its current form.
 Prior to the U.S. Supreme Court ruling, on January 28, 2021, President Biden issued an executive order that initiated a special enrollment period for purposes of obtaining health insurance coverage through the ACA marketplace.
 The executive order also instructed certain governmental agencies to review and reconsider their existing policies and rules that limit access to healthcare, including among others, reexamining Medicaid demonstration projects and waiver programs that include work requirements, and policies that create unnecessary barriers to obtaining access to health insurance coverage through Medicaid or the ACA.
+In addition, on August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 ("IRA") into law, which among other things, extends enhanced subsidies for individuals purchasing health insurance coverage in ACA marketplaces through plan year 2025.
+The IRA also eliminates the "donut hole" under the Medicare Part D program beginning in 2025 by significantly lowering the beneficiary maximum out-of-pocket cost and creating a new manufacturer discount program.
 It is possible that the ACA will be subject to judicial or Congressional challenges in the future.
-It is unclear how such challenges and the healthcare reform measures of the Biden administration will impact the ACA and our business.
+It is unclear how such challenges and the healthcare reform